-A cortisol imbalance, or medically termed 'mild adrenocortical deficiency' is a syndrome caused by the decreased function of the adrenal glands.
-The adrenal gland are pyramid shaped organs that sit above our kidneys, and are responsible for the production of cortisol, adrenaline, and a number of our sex steroid hormones, like progesterone, estrogen, and testosterone.
+A cortisol imbalance, medically termed 'mild adrenocortical deficiency' is a syndrome caused by the decreased function of the adrenal glands.
+The adrenal glands are pyramid-shaped organs that sit above our kidneys and are responsible for the production of cortisol, adrenaline, and a number of our sex steroid hormones, like progesterone, estrogen, and testosterone.
 These glands produce cortisol in response to light, ultimately keeping us awake throughout the day, as well as in response to physical, emotional, and environmental stress.
 And while cortisol is helpful under states of occasional stress, our lifestyles have evolved to a place where occasional stressors are few and far between.

 Signs and Symptoms

 Symptoms can present in many different ways, depending on whether cortisol is persistently elevated, or if you adrenal glands have hit an exhausted phase.
 The most commonly reported symptoms include:

 - never waking feeling rested